BeeBeeBethC/CEDAS/README.md

 ## Testing
 ### bugs
+API not linking
-    First bug encountered was to do with linking the workspace to the API.
-I had written google.oauth.service_account when it should have been google.oauth2.service_account.
+My API that I had generated using google sheets wasn't connecting I had written google.oauth.service_account when it should have been google.oauth2.service_account.

+Infinite while loop
+This was human error as I'd accidentally put my programme into an infinte while loop requesting data due to no 'if' statement even though data had been input.
+I also forgot to comment out prior code for testing if the API was successfully connected which could have been a contributing factor.

 ### solved bugs

+API not linking
-    To solve this first bug, It turned out I'd missed a numerical value in the command.
+It turned out I'd missed a numerical value in the command.
 Once corrected the error was squashed and programme ran as expected.

+Infinite while loop
+to get myself out of the while loop I sent the command 'exit()' this still didn't work and I'd realized that this command is specific for python shell.
+I then tried CTRL-C which worked and the while loop stopped.
+Once stopped I commented out the code that I used to check that the API was connected.
+On fixing the while loop by removing the partially written loop I had output as expected.

 ### remaining bugs

 ### PEP8 validation

 ## Deployment Instructions